angus-ai/angus-doc/lab/raspberry-pi/video-answerphone.rst

  * Sound issues:

-	When using PyAudio to play sound directly on the audio output controlled by the bcm2835, you may have some difficulties to get a clean sound.
+	When using PyAudio to play sound directly on the audio output controlled by the bcm2835 on raspberry-pi, you may have some difficulties to get a clean sound.
 Check this `thread
 	<https://github.com/raspberrypi/linux/issues/994>`_ for example.

 	You can fix this issue by defining a